sagemath/sagewiki_to_gh-2022-10-10/Days9Network.md

  * You can connect to the campus-wide wireless networks {{{SFU}}} (authenticate in a browser) or {{{SFU-SECURE}}} (a WPA/WPA2 enterprise network using TTLS/PAP).
 SFU students can use their normal campus account.
 A guest account is available upon request.

  * People from UBC should be able to connect to {{{eduroam}}} using their UBC credentials.

- * From within IRMACS, we have a SAGE server available at [https://hydrogen.irmacs.sfu.ca:8000 https://hydrogen.irmacs.sfu.ca:8000].
-You can make your own sage account on that server.

 == IRMACS VPN ==